uvarc/rc-website/content/userinfo/rivanna/slurm.md

 ### R

-This is a SLURM job command file to run a serial R batch job.
+This is a Slurm job command file to run a serial R batch job.

 ```
 #!/bin/bash